yujiri.xyz

 - A drop-in replacement for what you currently use

-- A magic spell that perfectly guarantees whatever your notion of privacy happens to be
+- A magic spell that perfectly guarantees your notion of privacy

 - Feature-complete